-In KS1 handwriting is to be taught discretely using the Nelson Handwriting scheme.
-In KS1 the children will continue to use handwriting practice books.
+There is a continued focus on letter formation and orientation in Year 1 in line with the Read, Write Inc. letter formation style.
 Children will continue to develop fine and gross motor-skills with a range of multi-sensory activities.
 Handwriting should be discussed within and linked to phonics sessions and teachers and support staff should continue to guide children on how to write letters correctly.
+Lessons are taught discretely in KS1